yain22/SWM/README.md

-# Spatial Prediction via Spatial Weibull Model
+# Prediction of Production Rates Trajectory at a New Shale Oil Well via Spatial Weibull Model

 ![](images/Oil_Production.jpg)